JedimEmO/dominator-book/src/introduction/working_with_callbacks.md

 ### Closure factory

-And finally, if we for some reason our `FnMut` closure cannot be `Clone`, we can adopt a factory pattern.
+And finally, if for some reason our `FnMut` closure cannot be `Clone`, we can adopt a factory pattern.
 This is simply a wrapping lambda, which returns a new closure for each invocation:

 ```rust,no_run,noplayground